NCCC134: Applied Commodity Price Analysis, Forecasting, and Market Risk Management

-Commodity marketing and pricing skills of producers and agribusiness managers have historically been less robust than their production and management skills.
+Yet, commodity marketing and pricing skills of producers and agribusiness managers are typically less robust than their production and management skills.
 Furthermore, commodity marketing and pricing issues are frequently topics of public policy and public debate.
-The aspiration to better understand commodity markets, therefore, is an important intersection for producers, agribusiness managers, consumers, academics, government agencies, and others groups that interact in public education and policy forums.
+The aspiration to better understand commodity markets, therefore, is an important issue for producers, agribusiness managers, consumers, academics, government agencies, and others groups that interact in public education and policy forums.

-Research into applied commodity price analysis, forecasting, and risk management continues to be an area of strong need, especially in light of the dynamic and fluid nature of commodity markets.
+Applied commodity price analysis, forecasting, and risk management continues to be an area of significant research need, especially in light of the dynamic and fluid nature of commodity markets.
 As markets change, understanding the principles behind those changes is critical for interested parties to respond in an optimal manner.
-For example, notable issues recently impacting commodity markets include the rapid growth of the bio-fuels industry, concern regarding excess speculation in commodity futures markets, increased volatility of commodity prices, rapid adoption of computerized trading platforms, consolidation of organized futures exchanges, food safety scares, the continued industrialization and structural change of the food and agribusiness sector, and the ever-growing influence of the global food production and consumption environment.
+For example, notable issues recently impacting commodity markets include the increasing globalization of the markets and the impact of trade tensions, implications of biofuel mandate on commodity prices, increased volatility of commodity prices and its transmission across commodities, rapid adoption of computerized trading platforms and their impact on market efficiency, consolidation of organized futures exchanges and implications on trade execution, and the continued integration of the food and agribusiness sector and its effects on price discovery.

-Agricultural economists pursued research interests in price analysis, forecasting, and market risk management for decades.
-The earliest pursuits at times resulted in fragmented, uncoordinated and duplicated activities.
-In 1981, agricultural economists with research, extension, and industry focuses were invited to meet, discuss mutual interests in these areas, and organize a multi-state coordinated effort.
-Since 1983, annual conferences (previously under the project number NCR-134 and more recently NCCC-134) have been held to facilitate this collaborative spirit.
+These issues are continually addressed and analyzed by the participants of the multi-state project focusing on price analysis, forecasting, and market risk management.
+Since 1983, annual conferences (previously under the project number NCR-134 and more recently NCCC-134) have been held to facilitate this collaborative effort.
 Annual attendance by academics (both research and extension), government, industry economists, market analysts, and agribusiness managers ranged between 40 and 80 people since the project's inception.
 Participants are largely agricultural economists working in academia or in extension positions (at both land grant and non-land grant universities), in government and in industry.
 Participants come from throughout the United States, Canada, and increasingly the European Union.
 In recent years, there has been a steady number of industry attendees, helping to bridge the gap between academic research and industry practice.
 Recent conference formats included keynote speakers, who are frequently leaders in the agribusiness industry.

 This multi-state project has been an important facilitator to over 30 years of high-quality applied research.
 Annually, 30% to 60% of the presented papers become published in peer-reviewed journals.
-The project also maintains a website that provides important conference announcements and an archive of all presented papers since 1981 (http://www.farmdoc.illinois.edu/nccc134/).
-The website provides significant benefits as evidenced by over 191,000 hits in 2013.
-During that year, 20 different papers were viewed or downloaded over 1,000 times.
-Of those, three papers were more than 5 years old, demonstrating the enduring impact that this project has had on fostering and disseminating research in commodity price analysis, forecasting, and risk management.
+The project also maintains a website that provides important conference announcements and an archive of presented papers since 1981 (http://www.farmdoc.illinois.edu/nccc134/).
+Dissemination of knowledge generated through this program via the website, academic and extension channels as well as interaction with industry has become one of the main objectives of this project.

 The enduring nature of the research associated with the project is in no small part due to the integrative and timely constitution of this research.
 Topics addressed by the participants represent the most important problem-oriented concerns facing commodity markets.
 Examples of these topic areas include the usefulness of futures, options and forward contracts for risk management; usefulness of new risk management tools such as over-the-counter contracts; the accuracy of government and private forecasts; basis behavior and basis predictability; the impacts of farm program changes on producer and commodity industry profitability; the impacts of food safety events on commodity prices; the impacts of contracting, captive supplies and marketing agreements on livestock industry profitability; potential market power and resulting influence on consumer and producers prices; the usefulness of crop and livestock insurance schemes; the impacts of the globalization of commodity markets; and the impacts of trade.
-Further, the group is responsive to emerging issues.
-The impacts of high-frequency traders, the use of multidimensional distributional assessments, the evaluation of bubbles in commodity markets, and a focus on the effects of expanding international producers and consumers are examples of more recent work and collaboration.
+Further, the group has been on the cutting edge of quantitative investigation and innovation due to the high frequency data sets that have been made available to academics by their industry partners through participation in this project.

 In addition to communication among professionals, the committee plays an important role in mentoring graduate students in a professional setting.
 Moreover, many graduate students who present papers continue to participate in the conference after completing their education.
 Many of the current academic participants were active in the conference when they were studying in their respective graduate programs.
 Today, many of these participants bring their own graduate students to present and participate in an excellent forum dealing with cutting-edge issues and methods in these important applied research areas.